5 Old E Class Mercedes

 # 4 Fresh fruit ripe for the picking

 I love that there is always fresh fruit ripe for the picking.
-Right now in July, there are Mangos, Bananas, Papaya and in December the citrus fruits arrive too.
+Right now, there are Mangos, Bananas, Papaya and in December the citrus fruits arrive too.
 Oranges, Lemon, Lime and Grapefruit.
 It doesn’t end there, we also have Baobab, Ditakh, Tamarind, Plum, Kabba and Jackfruit.
 Ask for a fruit salad in The Gambia and you will feast for a week.

 # 3 Gambia’s jewel in the crown